 The interior of the building is composed of simple rectilinear sliding volumes that express the functions of the Regional Plant.
 One of the volumes is carved to reveal a transparent glass control room that overlooks the entire mechanical room and is elevated four feet to allow for better viewing of the equipment.
 A ramp descends from this space down to the mechanical floor for taking visitors and students on tours.
 The adjacent solid servant volumes house the electrical room and private office.
 Another solid servant volume which houses the bathrooms “slides” out from the control room and is a simple rectilinear white solid volume framing the entrance lobby and view through the control room.

-AIA South Atlantic Region Honor Award for Interior Architecture, 2019
+AIA South Atlantic Region Honor Award, 2019

 Chicago Athenaeum International Architecture Award, 2017